-It’s easy to send your Riddle quiz leads directly to MailChimp – so you can send personalized emails based around each quiz taker’s responses.
+It’s easy to send leads and their responses from your Riddle quiz directly to MailChimp – you can send personalized emails based on each quiz taker’s responses.

 We designed Riddle as an easy to use, flexible quiz platform – ideal for powering your own quiz marketing funnel.